influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/troubleshooting/frequently_asked_questions.md

 `"nodeType":"meta","leader":"","httpAddr":"<hostname>:8091","raftAddr":"<hostname>:8089","peers":null}`

 If you are getting an error message while attempting to `influxd-ctl join` a new meta node, it means that the JSON string returned from the `/status` endpoint is incorrect.
 This generally indicates that the meta node configuration file is incomplete or incorrect.
-Inspect the HTTP response with `curl -v "http://<hostname>:8091/status"` and make sure that the `hostname`, the `bind-address`, the `http-bind-address`, and the `license-key` or `license-path` are all properly configured.
-Also make sure that you specify the `http-bind-address` port in the join command, e.g. `influxd-ctl join hostname:8091`.
+Inspect the HTTP response with `curl -v "http://<hostname>:8091/status"` and make sure that the `hostname`, the `bind-address`, and the `http-bind-address` are correctly populated.
+Also check the `license-key` or `license-path` in the configuration file of the meta nodes.
+Finally, make sure that you specify the `http-bind-address` port in the join command, e.g. `influxd-ctl join hostname:8091`.

 ## Why am I getting a Basic Authentication pop-up window from my InfluxEnterprise Web Console?